 Penn Vet's Partnership with Harcum College

-During the students time here at the small animal hospital, they rotate through six of the major departments for two week intervals totaling twelve weeks.
+During the students' time here at the small animal hospital, they rotate through six of the major departments for two week intervals totaling 12 weeks.
 The departments include the Emergency Service, Intensive Care Unit, Wards, Anesthesia, Surgery and Radiology.
 The nursing staff of Penn Vet runs this program with one nurse overseeing the entire program.
 The nursing staff is responsible for teaching, guiding and nurturing our future generation of Certified Veterinary Technicians.

 The combination of a stellar education provided by Harcum College in the classroom and the invaluable clinical experience received at Penn Vet has led to hundreds of graduated veterinary technicians over the years.